GoogleCloudPlatform/spanner-migration-tool/web/README.md

 <ins>**Note:**</ins>

-Data migration is not supported when using `pg_dump` or `mysqldump` driver options when the converted schema contains Interleaved tables.
-It is recommended to use `postgres` or `mysql` driver for data migration with schema having Interleaved tables.
+The `pg_dump` and `mysqldump` drivers cannot be used for data migration if the Spanner schema has interleaved tables.
+Note that the `postgres` or `mysql` drivers do not have this restriction -- consider using these as an alternative.

 ## APIs